Amet13/ODYSSEY/README.md

 ## 🚀 Quick Start

-1. **Download** `ODYSSEY.dmg` file from the [latest release](https://github.com/Amet13/ODYSSEY/releases/latest/).
+1. **Download** the `ODYSSEY.dmg` file from the [latest release](https://github.com/Amet13/ODYSSEY/releases/latest/).
 2. **Install:** Open the installer and drag `ODYSSEY.app` to **Applications**.
+3. **Add ODYSSEY to the trust list:** Run `sudo xattr -rd com.apple.quarantine /Applications/ODYSSEY.app` in your terminal.
-3. **Launch:** Open the app.
+4. **Launch:** Open the app.
 You'll see a new "Sports Court" icon in your menu bar.
-4. **Configure:** Click the icon to add your settings and create your first configuration.
+5. **Configure:** Click the icon to add your settings and create your first configuration.
-5. **Automate!** Enable autorun, or run it manually, and let ODYSSEY book your sports for you! 🎉
+6. **Automate!** Enable autorun, or run it manually, and let ODYSSEY book your sports for you! 🎉

 ## ✨ Key Features